 or other strong emotions.
 They may not have the skills they need to cooperate with

-help them learn to deal with their feelings, curb their bullying, and improve their
+often can help them learn to deal with their feelings, curb their bullying, and improve

 Some kids who bully are copying behavior that they see at home.
 Kids who see aggressive